TychoTheTaco/Twitch-Drops-Bot/README.md

 - `enabled`: boolean - When `true` (default), the bot will check for updates once per day.
 - `type`: string - Determines which type of update to be notified of.
     - `"dev"` - Notify about updates for new development versions and release versions of the bot.
     - `"release"` - (default) Only notify for new release versions of the bot.

 `logging` - Change options related to logging.
 This should be in JSON format.

 - `enabled`: When `true` (default), the app will log data to a file.
 - `file`: Path of the log file (default: `log-XXXXXXXXXX.txt`).
 If you use this option, the file will be overwritten whenever you restart the app!
 - `level`: The level of logging to write to the log file.
 One of: `debug` (default), `info`, `warn`, `error`.

+`notifications` - Change options related to notifications.
+This should be in JSON format.

+- `discord`: An array of discord notification objects.
+Each notification object has the following properties:
+    - `webhook_url`: The URL of the Discord webhook.
+    - `events`: A list of events to get notifications for.
+Possible events are:
+        - `drop_claimed`: A drop is claimed.
+        - `new_drops_campaign`: A new Drops campaign was found.
+    - `games`: Which games you want notifications for.
+Options are:
+        - `config`: Only get notifications related to games that are listed in the config.
+        - `all`: Get notifications related to any game.

 ### Update Games List